yia-yuese/EDANet/README.md

-# EDANet-Metric for underwater image
+# EDANet-Method for underwater image
 implementation of ''Deep Underwater Image Quality Assessment with Explicit Degradation Awareness Embedding''.

 ## 📋 Table of content